samurai-project/Katana/README.md

 ![Diagram showing types of modules and their dependencies in Katana](docs/modularization-graph.jpeg "Diagram showing types of modules and their dependencies in Katana")

-The Now in Android app contains the following types of modules:
+The katana app contains the following types of modules:

 * The `app` module - contains app level and scaffolding classes that bind the rest of the codebase, such as `MainActivity`, `KatanaApp` and app-level controlled navigation.
 The `app` module depends